 - UCI Policy on Conflicts of Interest Created by Consensual Relationships

-- The Faculty Code of Conduct ( Academic Personnel Manual Section 015 ), as adopted by resolution of the Academic Senate
+- The Faculty Code of Conduct ( Academic Personnel Manual, Section 015 )

 - Policies Applying to Campus Activities, Organizations and Students, Section 100